World FTD Awareness Week

 Finally, the Crawley and Horley Observer covered World FTD Awareness Week in a September 22 article.

-Canada — Dementia advocate Matthew Dineen held a Food for Thought event in his hometown of Ottawa.
+Canada — Dementia advocate Matthew Dineen held a Food for Thought event at the school where he teaches, and where several of his children attend.

 Netherlands — Dutch public television aired a program about the link between FTD and depression.